cap-security-cartel/report-generator/source/report.md

 ### Mint/burn kink curve overestimate fees due to incorrect formula

-## Description The fee calculation for the mint curve when the ratio is greater than the optimal ratio is incorrect.
+**Description:** The fee calculation for the mint curve when the ratio is greater than the optimal ratio is incorrect.
 The current implementation always accounts for `fees.minMintFee` before applying `slope0` on top of it.

 ```solidity
 function _applyFeeSlopes(IMinter.FeeData memory fees, IMinter.FeeSlopeParams memory params) {